AUSTINMORARA/alx-higher_level_programming/0x02-python-import_modules/README.md

 # 0x02.
 Python - import & modules

-Repository contains python import and module codes
+Repository contains python import and modules codes

-Modules are '.py' file that can be import and used in other files.
+Modules are '.py' file that can be imported and used in other files.

 Importing is transferring the module so as to use its defined functions in your code.